UMP 97x40 [M8+M10] GW F300 Lina / N38 - search holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis after entering the body.
+- Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices are able to complicate diagnosis when they are in the body.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.